Everyday Nourishing Foods

 Instructions

 • Soak the black beans for 8 hours or overnight.
-Though soaking is optional, I usually soak my black beans.
+Soaking is optional, but I usually prefer it for a better texture.

-• Wash the soaked or dried black beans a couple of times and add them to the Instant pot inner pot.
+• Rinse the soaked or dried black beans a couple of times and add them to the Instant Pot inner pot.

-• Then add water, salt, and flavoring agent.
-Close the Instant pot with its lid and seal the vent.
+• Add water, salt, and any flavoring ingredients.
+Close the lid and seal the vent.

 Notes

-• For stovetop pressure cooking, cook for four whistles (about 15 minutes).
+• For stovetop pressure cooking, cook for 4 whistles (about 15 minutes).

 • This recipe is naturally vegan and gluten-free.

-• Soaked beans may lose color, but I prefer soaking for better texture and digestion.
+• Soaked beans may lose some color, but I still prefer soaking for better texture.

 Nutrition